-The 29-year-old has been frozen out of the international fold by current Albiceleste boss Alejandro Sabella, but the Bianconeri striker would welcome a recall in time for next summer
+The 29-year-old has been frozen out of the international fold by Albiceleste boss Alejandro Sabella, but the Bianconeri striker would welcome a recall in time for next summer

-Tevez would love to represent his country in Brazil but accepts that his services are probably no longer required by Argentina, who are currently three points clear at the top of the South American qualification standings.
+Tevez wants to represent his country in Brazil but accepts that his services are probably no longer required by the South Americans, who are currently three points clear at the top of the Conmebol qualification standings.

 "I think the Albiceleste are doing well, and it's the same with me," the 29-year-old told Cronica.
 "I would not say no if they called me for the World Cup, but I think that it [qualification] is already certain.

 "Certainly, they are playing well even without me."

 For the time being, though, Tevez's primary concern is proving himself at Juventus following his summer switch from Manchester City, a challenge he is looking forward to.